weinholt/akku/README.md

  - Run `.akku/env` to get a shell in an environment that uses the programs and libraries in `.akku`.

-The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare or Ypsilon.
+The installed libraries should now be in the load path of Chez Scheme, GNU Guile (with R6RS settings), Ikarus, Larceny, Mosh, Racket (plt-r6rs), Sagittarius, Vicare and Ypsilon.
+Original R7RS libraries will be available to Chibi, Gauche, Larceny and Sagittarius.
+Any installed programs are available in your shell's path.

 Your users can unpack your source code and run `akku install` to get the same dependencies that you used during development.